jyourstone/jellyfin-smartplaylist-plugin/README.md

 - 🎯 **Flexible Rules** - Build simple or complex rules with an intuitive builder.
 - 🔄 **Automatic Updates** - Playlists refresh automatically (scheduled tasks).
 - ⚙️ **Settings** - Configure default settings and trigger a manual refresh for all playlists at any time.
+- 📦 **Export/Import** - Export all playlists to a ZIP file for backup or transfer between Jellyfin instances.
+Import playlists with duplicate detection.
 - 🛠️ **Advanced Options** - Support for regex patterns, date ranges, and more.
 - 🎵 **Media Types** - Works with movies, series, episodes, music, and music videos.